 3.3 The arrangements for budget setting provide the Police and Crime Panel with a veto over the level of precept increase.
 The panel may determine that the precept increase is too high or too low.
 In these cases, the Commissioner is required to either reduce or increase the precept.
 It is for the Commissioner to determine the extent to which the precept is revised, having taken into account the views of the panel.
-For the 2017/18 budget the panel determined not to exercise its powers of veto and the budget is presented on the basis of the precept proposal supported by the panel of 1.91%.
+For the 2018/19 budget the panel determined not to exercise its powers of veto and the budget is presented on the basis of the precept proposal that was unanimously supported by the panel of a £11.97 increase on the band D council tax, which represents an increase of 5.42%.
 The position of the panel in respect of future year precept increases will not be known until January of the relevant financial year, presenting a risk in respect of the precept increase assumptions in the medium term budget.